dojo/widget-core/README.md

 </details>

-**Important:** at runtime a javascript file is required to provide the processed css class names.
+**Important:** at runtime a JavaScript file is required to provide the processed CSS class names.

 The `ThemeableMixin` provides a method available on the instance `this.classes()` that consumes string class names and converts them into the expected class object when a widget is rendered.
-Classes that are passed to `this.classes()` are made available to be themed, as described [here](applying-a-theme).
+Classes that are passed to `this.classes()` are made available to be themed, as described in the [applying a theme](applying-a-theme) section.

-However, it is not always desirable to allow consumers to override styling that may be required for a widget to function correctly, these classes are known as "fixed".
+However, it is not always desirable to allow consumers to override styling that may be required for a widget to function correctly.
+These classes which should not be overridden are known as "fixed".
 Fixed classes are passed by using a chained function `this.classes().fixed()`.

 The following example passes `css.root` that will be themeable and `css.rootFixed` that cannot be overridden.